 Differences between message formats

-- Plain text This is a format that all e-mail applications support.
-You can set Outlook to open messages that you receive in plain text format only.
-Plain text doesn't support bold, italic, colored fonts, or other text formatting.
-It also doesn't support pictures that are displayed directly in the message body, although you can include the pictures as attachments.
+- Plain text This is a format that all email applications support.
+Plain text messages don’t support bold, italic, colored fonts, or other text formatting.
+It also doesn't support pictures that are displayed within the message body, although you can include the pictures as attachments.

 - Microsoft Exchange Client versions 4.0 and 5.0